noraj/cybertopia-highlightjs/README.md

 ### Local

 > [!TIP]
-> Could demonstrates the 4 variants.
+> Could demonstrate the 4 variants.
 > For that, edit the stylesheet to change the theme variant.
 > For example:
 >